Export and import

 Find <text> Replace with <another-text> in the database

-If you aren’t sure, then just don’t use it.
+If you’re not sure, don’t use it.